 Thingley Junction, two-and-sixpence from Corsham Station on the Western Line - this view on 10th June 2018.
 Thingley was the RNSTS's (Copenace, including Hartham, Spring Quarry and Monks Park quarries) siding for the shipment of electronic stores to and from sites around the country (e.g. Deptford, Chatham, Portsmouth etc).
-The man in charge of Thingley for many years was Mr Gallagher (as I, as a very junior clerk, knew him); his daughter, Wendy, worked in the offices at Copenacre.
+The man in charge of Thingley for many years was Mr Gallagher (as I, as a very junior clerk, knew him); his daughters, Angela and Wendy, worked in the offices at Copenacre.

 This was an early-morning jaunt to catch (photograph) the Cathedrals Express which was running from Paddington to Kingswear (a cathedral at Kingswear?) behind Stanier Black 5 45212.
 It was due at Thingley at about 9:10 so I set off at 06:45 'across country' from a very misty Rudloe.
 'Across country' was a bit of a mistake as my boots and socks got absolutely soaked ploughing through a field at Westrop and big cows in a small field at Thingley looked particularly menacing.

 In the title photo above, in spite of the heralded £16 billion electrification of the Great Western main line running through to Bristol, we see the last mast/cantilever/catenary on the line here at Thingley (see photo captions for further details).
 There is now no plan to run the electrification through to Bristol in the foreseeable future.
 For details of the electrification of Britain's railway infrastructure, see: